Google GCP-AGWA Certification Exam Syllabus

 Designing and creating organizational units (OUs).
 Considerations include: - Designing the OU hierarchy in alignment with an organizational structure while following Google-recommended practices.

-- Creating and managing OUs for hierarchical user management.
+- Creating and managing OUs for users and other objects.

 Managing groups.
-Considerations include: - Designing a groups hierarchy.
+Considerations include: - Designing a groups structure.

 - Creating and managing distribution lists.